krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 .. note :: Generally setting max_iter to between 50 to 100 iterations works best.
 By default it runs 50 iterations.

-.. note :: For parallel exeuction, the user can choose which axis (0, 1, or 2 (if 3D)) to decompose the domain.
+.. note :: For parallel execution, the user can choose which axis (0, 1, or 2 (if 3D)) to decompose the domain.

 Or, the second way the user specified their own mesh size function ``f(h)`` and/or ``f(d)``::